Blog

 This is where we veer away from the types of fear presented in horror films and TV shows.

-And behind every dark web threat to your business, there is a real-life person on the other end of a computer.
-The boogeyman isn’t actually a boogeyman at all.
-The werewolf is just a dog howling at the moon.
 So what does this mean for reputable businesses?
-It means addressing dark web risks is less about confronting a mysterious cyber-villain and more about having the time on target – or access to time on target – to recognize the nuances of the complex ecosystems.
+It means addressing dark web risks is less about confronting a mysterious cyber-villain and more about having the time on target—or access to time on target—to recognize the nuances of the complex ecosystems.

 Relationships in the Underground Economy matter.
 Trust is an important form of currency, and knowing the adversaries as people can make the difference between an expensive false alarm and a legitimate threat.
 It’s easy to vilify threat actors because of the crimes they commit.
 But as counterintuitive as it seems, looking at an adversary through such a narrow lens means you could miss critical details that aren’t obvious to the casual observer.
 Context is key, and knowing the people behind the threats will give you the upper hand.

-The gang vs. the team
+The Gang vs. the Team

 poster